cloudfoundry/app-autoscaler-release/ci/terragrunt/README.md

 gcloud auth login && gcloud auth application-default login
 ```

-## 3. Create Github OAuth token and supply as a Google Secret
+## 3. Create Github OAuth App and supply as a Google Secret
- 1. Create Github OAuth token

 This is necessary if you want to be able to authenticate with your GitHub profile.
+ 1. Create Github OAuth App

-Log on to github.com and navigate to:
-  "Settings" -> "Developer settings" -> "OAuth Apps" -> "New OAuth App"
+    Log on to github.com https://github.com/settings/developers -> Click "New OAuth App"

-    As "Homepage URL", enter the Concourse's base URL.
-As "Authorization callback URL", enter the Concourse URL followed
+    As "Homepage URL", enter the Concourse's base URL beginning with **https://**.

+    As "Authorization callback URL", enter the Concourse URL followed by `/sky/issuer/callback` also beginnign with **https://**.
-by `/sky/issuer/callback`.

  2. Create Google Secret - use a correct naming convention
 The created secret name will be used by terraform scripts and needs to conform to the following convention `${gke_name}-concourse-github-oauth`.
 By default, `gke_name` is `wg-ci` (working group CI system).

     ```sh
     cd <folder with config.yaml>
     ```

     ```sh
     secret_id="$(yq .gke_name config.yaml)-concourse-github-oauth"
     secret_region="$(yq .region config.yaml)"
+    project="$(yq .project config.yaml)"
     gcloud secrets create ${secret_id} \
      --replication-policy="user-managed" \
-     --locations=${secret_region}
+     --locations=${secret_region}\
+     --project=${project}
     ```